 - Amanecer LA is still providing telehealth services and delivering food and hygiene items to underserved kids, adults and domestic abuse victims.

 Each partner organization greatly appreciates Ello’s customers.
 The people who buy masks from Ello are making an important impact in their local community.
 Also, both Ello customers and donation partners are getting the same quality product.
 Ello masks are fashionable, comfortable, carefully crafted and meet Center for Disease Control and Prevention (CDC) guidelines.

 The locally sourced premium cotton blend masks are double layer, universal fit designs and are of course washable.
 They have stretchable ear loops that are both secure and comfortable.
 Customers can choose from solid colors as well as collaborative designs with local creatives: muralist Corie Mattie and For Those Who Sin.
 The CDC and World Health Organization (WHO) now recommend everyone wear cloth face coverings to slow the spread of the virus.
 Medical experts say that some people may carry COVID without symptoms.
 You may have heard the phrase, “My mask protects you.
 Your mask protects me.”

 Ello is especially dedicated to providing cloth masks to local healthcare organizations as their many employees continue their essential work.
 These organizations can give them to patients at hospitals or drive-through testing facilities as well as employees not engaged in direct, high-risk patient care.
 Even for healthcare workers who would ideally have a surgical mask to do their job, a cloth mask provides some protection.
 Ello masks can also be worn in combination with N95 or surgical masks.

-We want to connect with more organizations who are doing front-line work.
-If you know of those in the L.A area in-need: email@example.com
+We want to connect with more organizations who are doing frontline work.
+If you know of those in the L.A. area in need, contact email@example.com